jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

   (c) reduce that borrower's repayment obligation under section 34 in accordance with the Commissioner's decision under section 55(b).
 (2) If the Commissioner reduces the amount to be deducted from, or paid by, a borrower to zero, section 18 does not apply to that borrower for the period for which that reduction applies.
 (3) If a borrower has given his or her employer notice in accordance with section 18 and the Commissioner subsequently reduces the amount to be deducted from, or paid by, a borrower to zero, the borrower must give a copy of the special repayment deduction rate certificate to his or her employer as soon as practicable after it is issued.
-(4) Section NC 14 of the Income Tax Act 2004 applies, with all necessary modifications, to any special deduction rate certificate issued under this section.
+(4) Section 24F of the Tax Administration Act 1994 applies, with all necessary modifications, to any special deduction rate certificate issued under this section.

 ### 55C Effect of Commissioner's decision under section 55
 (1) Any amount that, as a result of a decision under section 55, the Commissioner has refunded to, or not collected from, a borrower is subject to interest at the total interest rate on the daily amount outstanding (except to the extent that this Act otherwise requires).